SpongePowered/SpongeVanilla/README.md

-Mythic
+Granite
 ======

-Mythic - A different API for Minecraft 1.8+.
+Granite - A different API for Minecraft 1.8+.
 This is _not_ Sponge!

 The purpose of this API is to take a "hands off" approach to vanilla code.